sdball/printable-ascii/README.md

 The `--random NUMBER` option will output `NUMBER` of random printable ASCII characters.

-If you combine this option with `--start-at` / `--end-at` then the random printable ASCII characters will be pulled from that range.
+If you combine this option with `--start-at` / `--end-at`, `--range` or named ranges then the random printable ASCII characters will be pulled from the ranges you declare.

 ```
-$ printable-ascii --random 8 --start-at 65 --end-at 90
+$ printable-ascii --random 8 --uppercase
 P
 Y
 O